PaycheckCalculatorOnline logo

 Step 3 — Calculate Federal Income Tax

-The IRS uses seven progressive tax brackets in 2026 ranging from 10% to 37%.
-The calculator applies each bracket's rate only to the income within that bracket, not your total income.
-A $75,000 earner doesn't pay 22% on the full $75,000 — they pay 10% on the first $11,925, 12% on the next portion, and 22% only on income above $48,475 (after the $15,000 standard deduction).
-The result is an effective rate far lower than the marginal bracket.
+The IRS uses seven progressive tax brackets in 2026, ranging from 10% to 37% (per IRS Publication 15-T).
+Here's the part people always get wrong: a $75,000 earner doesn't pay 22% on the whole $75,000.
+They pay 10% on the first $11,925, 12% on the next chunk, and 22% only on the income above $48,475 — after the $15,000 standard deduction is applied.
+The result is an effective federal rate far lower than the marginal bracket.

 Step 4 — Calculate FICA Taxes